ForwardFeed/incremental-bevy-ui-tutorial/notes.md

 I haven't digged into it too much, I just think it's better anyway if you want to make something like that to have a very customized widget anyway.
 For example an infinite scrolling that generate elements on the fly, usually with a transition animation, oh also with more liberty on the size element.

-Small opinion on the grid: It should be set outside the node. like shadow border for example, because as of right now it's too split and hard to functionnalize.

-Look, in node we have all those fields to manipulate for a grid.

-- display: Display:Grid
-- grid_template_columns
-- grid_template_rows
-- row_gap
-- column_gap

-Why can't we bundle that into a GridStyle {} like with shadow?

-I know wwweb consider grid a display, but imo it's wrongly thought, a grid should be a complex widget.
-In web if I ever want to do a grid display, I will not and just do flex divs.
-I won't bother myself with fractions or other too specific concepts of the grid display.
-I know it's not performant, but it's not what matters here.

 ## Button component doesn't seem to be worthwhile to be used.

 I forgetted it and it didn't change a thing.
 I think it's a bit stuck between a lot of different vision.
 It's supposed to block something with the picking, but I think that part is bugged or something.